M.A. in Business Communication

 Recent graduates with majors in fields such as marketing, advertising or public relations will find this program an excellent foundation for long-term success and a competitive advantage as they begin their career.
 Communication is the top-ranked skill by corporate leaders for success in all areas of business enterprise.
 This program gives recent graduates practical insights into the business context of communication and hands-on experience in its implementation.

 The M.A. in Business Communication also is ideally suited to current communication professionals who are interested in advancing their skills and credentials in order to assume an expanded leadership role within their organization.
 Business professionals in other operational areas who want to develop their general communication skills within the context of their organization’s goals will also benefit from the program’s relevant and practical focus.

 Professional Development (18 credits)

-- Issues in Corporate & Persuasive Discourse - 3 credits
+- Corporate & Persuasive Discourse - 3 credits

 - Legal & Ethical Issues for Professional Communicators - 3 credits

 - Business Presentation Strategies - 3 credits

 - Information Gathering & Analysis - 3 credits

 - Communicating in Multicultural Workplaces - 1.5 Credits